AbsaOSS/living-doc-collector-gh/README.md

       run: echo "GitHub Collector root output path: ${{ steps.living_doc_collector_gh.outputs.output-path }}"
     ```

-> Each mode generates its own output files, which are stored in the `output-path` directory with clear naming conventions.
+> Each mode generates its output files, which is stored in the `output-path` directory with clear naming conventions.

 ---

 ## Developer Guide

-See this [Developer Guide](DEVELOPER.md) for more technical a development related information.
+See this [Developer Guide](DEVELOPER.md) for more technical, development-related information.

 ---
 ## How-to